 PRTG Manual: General Layout

-The main layout of the Enterprise Console (EC in short form) program consists of different elements which this section describes.
+The main layout of the Enterprise Console (EC in short form) program consists of different elements.
+See below for details.

 From top to bottom, the main layout consists of: